pelmered/filament-money-field/README.md

 ```

 For significant digits, use negative values.
 For example -2 will give you 2 significant digits.
+This is only for displaying the amount.
+The amount will always be saved with full precision.

 ```env
 //with input 12345678